pingcap/docs-cn/dm/dm-query-status.md

                     "result": null,
                     "unresolvedDDLLockID": "",
                     "load": {                   # The replication information of the `Load` processing unit.
                         "finishedBytes": "115",          # The number of bytes that have been loaded.
                         "totalBytes": "452",               # The total number of bytes that need to be loaded.
-                        "progress": "25.44 %"   # The progress of the loading process.
+                        "progress": "25.44 %",         # The progress of the loading process.
+                        "bps": "2734"                        # The speed of the full loading.
                     }
                 }
             ]